Inside a typical izakaya

 The art of unwinding

-An izakaya is a typical Japanese bar where people enjoy coming for a drink and a bite to eat.
-The welcome is warm and the atmosphere always cheerful.
-This is where employees meet after the day's work to relieve stress and have a good time together.
+An izakaya is a typical Japanese bar-restaurant where people enjoy coming for a drink and a bite to eat.
+The welcome is warm, and the atmosphere always cheerful.
+It's where employees meet after a day's work to relieve stress and unwind together.

-The history of the izakaya began in the Edo period (1603-1868) when a sake merchant serving a few tasting glasses in a corner of his shop decided to offer some dishes of local specialties to snack on.
-Little by little, men got into the habit of spending time in this kind of place after work, having a drink, eating a little something and talking with the boss and other patrons.
+The history of the izakaya began in the Edo period (1603-1868) when a sake merchant serving a few tasting glasses in a corner of his shop decided to start offering some local specialties to snack on too.
+Little by little, men got into the habit of spending time in this kind of place after work, having a drink, eating something, and talking with the boss and other patrons.
 The izakaya soon became a popular place for people to meet up for a chat.